-Banana fruits are among the most important food crops in the world.
+Bananas are among the most important food crops on the planet.

-They come from a class of plants called Musa, that are native to Southeast Asia, and are grown in many of the warmer areas of the world.
+They come from a family of plants called Musa that are native to Southeast Asia and grown in many of the warmer areas of the world.

 Bananas are a healthy source of fiber, potassium, vitamin B6, vitamin C, and various antioxidants and phytonutrients.